-The Nigeria Joint Response (NJR) is one of several Joint Responses (JR), the Dutch government funds through the Dutch Relief Alliance (DRA), in countries with acute and protracted humanitarian crises.
+The Nigeria Joint Response (NJR) is one of several Joint Responses (JR) the Dutch government funds through the Dutch Relief Alliance (DRA), in countries with acute and protracted humanitarian crises.
 Through JRs, INGOs as a consortium, federate their strengths to reach collaboratively as well as in a more coordinated and timely manner, beneficiaries in need.
 To localize aid provided (one of the tenets of the Grand Bargain for Aid efficiency), as well as promote ownership and sustainability of program gains, NJR Member INGOs partner with local responders especially local NGOs and civil-society organizations (CSOs).
+In Nigeria, Save the Children, IRC, Oxfam, Christian Aid, TearFund and ZOA are part of the NJR Consortium.

 In the past phases of the NJR, series of joint local partner capacity building training were organised for over 115 nominated staff of about 13 local partners including NGOs, CSOs as well as SEMAs (state emergency management agencies) of the three most-affected north-east states where NJR was implemented (Adamawa, Borno and Yobe).
 Participants were trained on the following capacity needs: